 Dworkin married Betsy Ross in 1958; they had two children, Jennifer and Anthony.
 Betsy died in 2000, and Dworkin later married Irene Brendel.
 Dworkin died on February 14, 2013.

-More detailed notes on processing and arrangement are included in the description for each series.
+More detailed notes on processing and arrangement are included in the description for each series or accession.

 - Guide to the Ronald Dworkin Papers

 - April 2021: Series IX, Computer Files, was processed and description added.

 - November 2021: Series Accession 2019-m-0059 was processed and description added.